tejaslankeshwar/communitycenter/README.md

 yarn install
 ```

-3. Create a `.env` file in the root directory and add your environment variables:
+3. Create a `.env.local` file in the root directory and add your environment variables:
 ```env
 NEXT_PUBLIC_SITE_URL=your_site_url
 NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME=your_cloud_name